-Word reading accuracy was measured with the Test of Reading Performance (TORP; Sideridis & Padeliadu, 2000)-Subscale 5, which is a list of 40 printed words to be read aloud without time pressure.
+Word reading accuracy was measured with the Test of Reading Performance (TORP; Sideridis & Padeliadu, 2000)-subscale 5, which is a list of 40 printed words to be read aloud without time pressure.

-Pseudoword reading accuracy was measured with TORP-Subscale 6, which is a list of 19 printed pseudowords to be read aloud without time pressure.
+Pseudoword reading accuracy was measured with TORP-subscale 6, which is a list of 19 printed pseudowords to be read aloud without time pressure.

-Word reading fluency was tested with a sheet of 112 printed words to be read aloud as quickly as possible within 45 s.
+Word reading fluency was tested with a sheet of 112 printed words to be read aloud as quickly as possible within 45 seconds.

-Pseudoword reading fluency was tested with a sheet of 70 printed pseudowords to be read aloud as quickly as possible within 45 s.
+Pseudoword reading fluency was tested with a sheet of 70 printed pseudowords to be read aloud as quickly as possible within 45 seconds.

-Reading comprehension was measured with TORP-Subscale 13, which includes six passages of increasing length and two to four multiple-choice questions after each passage.
+Reading comprehension was measured with TORP-subscale 13, which includes 6 passages of increasing length and 2-4 multiple-choice questions after each passage.

-Listening comprehension was tested with three passages presented orally by the experimenter, each followed by four multiple-choice comprehension questions.
+Listening comprehension was tested with 3 passages presented orally by the experimenter, each followed by 4 multiple-choice comprehension questions.

-Oral receptive language was also assessed with the Verbal Instructions scale, a variant of the Token test (Spreen & Benton, 1977) that includes 28 verbal commands of increasing complexity involving pointing to tokens varying in size, color, shape, and location.
+Oral receptive language was also assessed with the Verbal Instructions scale-a variant of the Token test (Spreen & Benton, 1969, 1977) including 28 verbal commands of increasing complexity involving pointing to tokens varying in size, color, shape, and location.

-Receptive vocabulary was tested with the Greek adaptation (Simos, Sideridis, Protopapas, & Mouzaki, 2011) of the Peabody Picture Vocabulary Test-Revised (PPVT-R; L. M. Dunn & Dunn, 1981), in which the child has to identify one picture out of four that best represents the word spoken by the examiner.
+Receptive vocabulary was tested with the Greek adaptation (Simos, Sideridis, Protopapas, & Mouzaki, under review) of the Peabody Picture Vocabulary Test-Revised (PPVT-R; Dunn & Dunn, 1981), in which the child has to identify one picture out of four that best represents the word spoken by the examiner.

-Expressive vocabulary was tested with the vocabulary subtest of the Greek standardization of WISC-III (Georgas, Paraskevopoulos, Bezevegis, & Giannitsas, 1997), in which children provide word definitions.
+Expressive vocabulary was tested with the vocabulary subtest of the Greek standardization of Wechsler Intelligence Scales for Children (WISC-III; Georgas, Paraskevopoulos, Bezevegis, & Giannitsas, 1997), in which children provide word definitions.

-Nonverbal intelligence was tested with the Block Design subtest of the WISC-III, in which children recreate geometric designs using two-color blocks.
+Nonverbal intelligence was tested with the block design subtest of the WISC-III, in which children recreate geometric designs using two-colored blocks.